 - Refining methods which include liquation, distillation, electro-refining, zone refining and vapour phase refining.

-- Purification methods which includes magnetic separation, froth floatation process and leaching.
+- Purification methods which include magnetic separation, froth floatation process and leaching.

 The topic of metallurgy covers 2-3% marks in chemistry paper and these topics require intensive reading and memory to retain the knowledge.

 2. How is copper extracted from low-grade copper ores?

 Copper can be obtained from low-grade copper ores by the process of leaching using acid or bacteria.
 Leaching is a process in which ore is treated with a suitable reagent which dissolves the ore but not the impurities.

 The solution obtained from leaching is then treated with scrap iron or hydrogen gas to get copper.
 Following are the reaction that take place: